 Website: https://www.hki.org/

-*Areas of work: Child’s right, Child protection (against exploitation and violence), Child survival (through nutrition and disaster prevention), Child education (increasing learning outcomes and providing assistance for the disadvantaged and disabilities), etc.
+*Areas of work: Child’s rights, Child protection (against exploitation and violence), Child survival (through nutrition and disaster prevention), Child education (increasing learning outcomes and assisting the disadvantaged and disabilities), etc.

 United Nations Children’s Fund Vietnam